williamstern/interop/docs/spec.rst

    :<json string description: (optional) Free-form description of target.
 This
                               should be used for describing certain target types (see :py:data:`TargetTypes`).

+   :<json boolean autonomous: (optional, default ``false``) This target was
+                              detected, localized, and characterized by the
+                              team's ADLC system, per section 7.3 of the rules.
+Note that if this field is set, then detection, localization, and characterization
+                              must be autonomous, with no human input.
+Per section 7.3 of the rules, no more than six targets should be marked autonomous.

    :resheader Content-Type: The response is ``application/json`` on success.